gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/05_operational_security.md

 ### Goals

-Your provider should have a vulnerability management process in place to identify , triage and mitigate vulnerabilities in all components of the service that they are responsible for.
+Your provider should have a vulnerability management process in place to identify, triage and mitigate vulnerabilities in all components of the service that they are responsible for.

-Note: For more information about how to assess and prioritise vulnerabilities, please refer to the NCSC’s Vulnerability Management guidance .
+Note: For more information about how to assess and prioritise vulnerabilities, please refer to the NCSC’s Vulnerability Management guidance.

 ### You should be confident that: